charanyadavkandhi/Spam-Mail-Detector-ML/README.md

 ### Model Training

-The classification model is trained using machine learning techniques to distinguish spam emails from legitimate emails.
+A Machine Learning classification model is trained to distinguish spam emails from legitimate emails.

 ---

 ## 📊 Evaluation Metrics

-The model performance is evaluated using:
+The model is evaluated using:

 * Accuracy Score
 * Confusion Matrix